Polar Tours Logo 1200px full color svg

 Trip highlights

-Exploring the Canadian Arctic Archipelago
+Venturing into the Canadian Arctic Archipelago

-Explore stunning icebergs and glaciers
+Discover breathtaking icebergs and glaciers

-Discover traditional Inuit and Greenlandic communities
+Meet traditional Inuit and Greenlandic communities

-Observe polar wildlife in their natural habitats.
+Observe polar wildlife in their natural habitats

 The Polartours experience